-On one hand, this is a huge boost to your personal wealth and freedom.
+On one hand, this is a massive boost to your personal wealth and freedom.
 You’re your own boss, and you can set your own hours and control your role in your company.

 However, when you run your own business, you can fall into another rat race – doing what every other business owner does.

-You see, when you escape the 9 to 5 rat race, your peers are a far more successful and savvy group of people.
-They’re not in mountains of debt, and they’re buying nice things and taking luxurious vacations.
+When you escape the 9 to 5 rat race, your peers are a far more successful and savvy group of people.
+They’re not in mountains of debt; they’re buying nice things and taking luxurious vacations.
 Therefore, you begin to think that there are certain things – like getting a brand new car – that you have to do in order to fit in with other successful people.

-They bought the nice houses in the “right” neighborhoods and the fancy new cars, and they tried their hardest to live this high-level lifestyle that was expected of them as successful people.
+Most people buy nice houses in the “right” neighborhoods and fancy new cars, and they try their hardest to live this high-level lifestyle that is expected of them as successful people.

-However, as he told me this, I realized that this is a rat race in and of itself.
-You’re still living in one country and doing what you’re told to do because your peers and society as a whole tells you to do things in a particular way.
+This is a rat race in and of itself.
+You’re still living in one country and doing what you’re told to do because your peers and society as a whole tell you to do things in a particular way.

 As you travel more and spend more time away from your home country, you’ll come to realize that you’re no longer beholden to a particular set of beliefs.
-For instance, when I left the US, I decided that I no longer wanted to own a car – something that would be considered borderline insanity in the States.
+For instance, when Mr. Henderson left the US and decided that he no longer wanted to own a car – something that would be considered borderline insanity in the States.